anushaporeddy030697/student_internship_management/README.md

 --> According to the client, that we need to override the admin functionality and need to get response for the new admin from postman.
 3-21-2023
 --> done with the admin overriding when first admin is login then second admin cannot able to login , second admin gets a notification when first admin was login.
+3-22-2023
+--> As per client requirements we are working on the admin page that we need to hide the age and need to add the year of birth

 </a></p>